Estimating Is an Incredible “Mind Game” (Part 2)

 Has this ever happened to you?
 Perhaps you’ve put forward your best guesstimate regarding the amount of time a particular project should take.
 Then someone responds with, “Oh, come on — how could it possibly take that long?
 I can’t imagine why it should take you even half that amount of time.”

 Any type of overt — or even subtle — peer pressure can stop us dead in our tracks, even when we know that our estimates are usually accurate.
-Although the affront can be somewhat intimidating, and leave us wondering how to respond, the reaction itself often arises from a lack of understanding of what’s required to do the work.
+Although the affront can be somewhat intimidating, and leave us wondering how to respond, that reaction itself often arises from a lack of understanding of what’s required to do the work.

 For these situations, I recommend an empowering “guerrilla technique” that helps me calmly stand my ground rather than immediately back down if someone challenges my numbers.
 In a strong but diplomatic rebuttal, I explain what the tasks and steps of that job really are.
 I then discuss how long those steps normally take to do, based on my historical data.